sobiamustafa95/sobiamustafa95/README.md

 <p align="left">
 Welcome to Sobia Mustafa's GitHub Playground!
-I'm Mobile and Web Development.
-Computer Science Grad with a Passion for HTML, CSS, JS, React, Ionic, React Native, Firebase, Bootstrap, SaaS, Styled Components, and Beyond.
+I'm Mobile and Web Development.Computer Science Grad with a Passion for HTML, CSS, JS, React, Ionic, React Native, Firebase, Bootstrap, SaaS, Styled Components, and Beyond.
 Embarking on an Exciting Journey through the World of Coding.
 Join Me!
 </p>

 - 🔭 I’m currently working on **React and React Native projects**